 Project Law Help (PLH)

-If you are a community organisation in Singapore with the aim of addressing community needs and that requires legal advice and/or services, Project Law Help (PLH) may be able to match you to law firms which provide free non-litigation legal services.
+If you are a community organisation in Singapore with the aim of addressing community needs and that requires legal advice and/or services, Project Law Help (PLH) may be able to match you to law firms that provide free non-litigation legal services.
 Examples of such services include:

 - Corporate law (e.g. advice on contracts with suppliers, indemnity agreements for corporate sponsors, drafting pledges for donors);